Shieldtail/devguide/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with **[new features](https://github.com/Shieldtail/Shieldtail/issues/new?assignees=&labels=&template=feature_request.md&title=)**
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project